Healthy families recognize that their members aren’t perfect

 • Be intelligent with conflict resolution

-Safety is always a concern and so parents should make it a priority to have open discussions with each other and with children in an age-appropriate way about how to stay safe.
-Whether it is the position a baby sleeps in, immunizations to prevent illnesses, children playing with fireworks, teens with drugs or sex, drinking and driving, or other hot button issues, the constant theme is that a safety plan is an important part of good health.
+Safety is always a concern, and so parents should make it a priority to have open discussions with each other and with children in an age-appropriate way about how to stay safe.
+Whether it is the position a baby sleeps in, immunisations to prevent illnesses, children playing with fireworks, teens with drugs or sex, drinking and driving, or other hot-button issues, the constant theme is that a safety plan is an important part of good health.

 Schedule a weekly family meeting to discuss the upcoming week and what went well or did not the previous week.
 This allows the family to touch base and teach the children communication skills.
 Go over the family calendar for the upcoming week and find places where you can work in healthy choices, like going for a family walk on a less busy evening or packing healthy meals ahead for busy days.